Technion-Kishony-lab/quibbler/docs/examples/quibdemo_image_ROI.rst

 .. code:: python

-    from pyquibbler import iquib, override_all, q
+    from pyquibbler import iquib, override_all
     override_all()

 .. code:: python